 In the way life changes mine underwent a massive shift in early 2016 when my youngest son Hoob (Richard) followed in his big brother Pog’s (Henry’s) footsteps by heading away to university.
 A few months later my husband also left to explore a new life and I was alone for the first time ever.
 Having found my main purpose as a wife and mother I found the transition to being a middle-aged singleton incredibly difficult – I guess you could say I came unstuck.
 For at least the first three months I was a total mess, but as I slowly managed to see outside myself and move forward, I found the purpose I so desperately needed in the creation of my first cookbook Coming Unstuck.
 It is as honest and frank as I could possibly make it, packed with all sorts of luscious feel good food, tips and photos.
 I am so excited to have it available for sale on my website here.

-I live in beautiful Auckland, New Zealand, but head out to Waiheke Island (paradise) whenever possible.
-I am the incredibly proud mother of two fabulous, talented and gorgeous grown-up-ish sons (one living in Melbourne, the other in Wellington) and two mad terriers.
+I live in beautiful Auckland, New Zealand, and am the incredibly proud mother of two fabulous, talented and gorgeous grown-up sons (one living in Melbourne, the other in Wellington) and two mad semi-incontinent terriers.

 All the recipes, styling and photography on the blog are mine, photos taken with my Nikon D810.
 I always hope to have the food as the hero of the shot, I love choosing props and setting a mood but if you don’t want to dive in and eat what’s in the photo, I’m not achieving my goal.